 Orange Flowers for the Texas Landscape

 Oddly enough, orange is one of the least favorite color choices when I do landscape consultations with clients.
-I however, happen to love it in the landscape and it is my best friends favorite color (Hi Dalen!) so … Aside from the fact that I think it is a really a great color, I also think the plants that just happen to be orange are really spectacular.
+I however, happen to love it in the landscape and want to share some of my favorites.

 Firecracker fern, full to part sun, semi-evergreen, low water, low maintenance.
 2′ x 2′, hummingbird attraction.
 (Perennial.)